rafid29mehda/IELTS-Study-Bot/Speaking/Part 1/README.md

 **Where are you from?**
 I was born in Chittagong, which is one of the southern divisons of Bangladesh.
 However, I was brought up here in the capital of Bangladesh, Dhaka.
 My ancestors are from Dhaka as well.

+**Do you like your subject?**
+Yes, I enjoy my subject because I have always aspired to become a software engineer, and to become software engineer, programming and data structures are essential skills.
+This subject provides me with the opportunity to learn these skills, which makes it exciting for me.

 #### Plants

 - **1. Do you keep plants?**